St Leger Preview, Tips, Runners & Trends (St Leger Festival)

 St Leger Trainer Statistics

-The leading trainer in the St Leger over the last 20 renewals is A P O'Brien, who has won the race six times, with those six winners coming from Scorpion (2005), Leading Light (2013), Capri (2017), Kew Gardens (2018), Continuous (2023) and Jan Brueghel (2024).
-The only other trainer to have recorded multiple wins in the St Leger is Roger Varian (2 wins).
-There is one trainer who has not had the best of times in the St Leger; Andrew Balding has sent a total of 10 runners to the race without recording any wins.
+The leading trainer in the St Leger over the last 20 renewals is A P O'Brien, who has won the race six times, with those six winners coming from Leading Light (2013), Capri (2017), Kew Gardens (2018), Continuous (2023), Jan Brueghel (2024) and Scandinavia (2025).
+Other trainers who have recorded multiple wins in the St Leger are John Gosden (4 wins) and Roger Varian (2 wins).
+There is one trainer who has not had the best of times in the St Leger; Andrew Balding has sent a total of 12 runners to the race without recording any wins.

 TrainerR-W-PWinEW